 In Barcelona the majority of the shops have signed up with the Tax-Free Shopping Service (approximately 90%) This service is designed to make it really easy to claim back the VAT tax you pay on items purchased in Spain.
 Many shops run the TAX-FREE service but do not display the TAX-FREE SHOPPING logo in their windows, and as a result, many non-EU customers end up paying 21% more than they should.

 It's best to ask in the shop if they are members of the TAX FREE Spain Refund service before you buy any goods.

 Once you know the shop runs the tax-free service you can purchase your items and then request the TAX refund cheques which the shop will fill out for you.
 They will then present you with a cheque for your tax refund which you take with you to the airport.
 You collect these cheques from every shop that you visit when you purchase goods.

 How to claim the TAX back

-If you don't want to lug around all the items you have purchased you can even request TAX FREE REGISTERED shops where your purchased your goods to send them direct to your home via an insured delivery service run by DHL.
-The Spain refund system have set up a special arrangement with DHL which will do all the paperwork for you and also ensure that your goods will be sent back to your home properly packed up and insured.
-You will of course have to pay for the DHL delivery but this additional service really makes it simple for you to transport your purchases back home.
+If you don't want to lug around all the items you have purchased you can even request TAX FREE REGISTERED shops where you purchased your goods to send them direct to your home via an insured delivery service run by DHL.
+The Spain refund system has set up a special arrangement with DHL which will do all the paperwork for you and also ensure that your goods will be sent back to your home properly packed up and insured.
+You will, of course, have to pay for the DHL delivery but this additional service really makes it simple for you to transport your purchases back home.
 Often the refund that you obtain from the Spain refund service will easily cover the cost of the delivery service.
-With the delivery service there is also the added benefit that you do not need to collect your TAX refund cheques - because the TAX is automatically deducted from your final bill!
+With the delivery service, there is also the added benefit that you do not need to collect your TAX refund cheques - because the TAX is automatically deducted from your final bill.